 Foster a Positive Math Mindset

-I don’t know about you, but I find that it happens every year…and when I ask why, students often can’t say....so, I don't necessarily believe that it's math that students "hate" (though they think so).
+I don’t know about you, but I find that it happens every year…and when I ask student why, students often can’t say....so, I don't necessarily believe math is what students "hate" (though they think so).

 Instead, I believe it's something that happens or has happened in math classes that they dislike.

-It's not necessarily the way I explain concepts (although I like to think I do that well:-), but more my attitude of acceptance that I think helps to change their attitudes.
+It's not necessarily the way I explain concepts (although I like to think I do that well:-), but more my attitude of acceptance that I think helps to change their mindsets.

-Here are a few strategies I believe have helped my students develop a like (if not a love) of math.
+In this math mindset post, you'll find a few strategies I believe have helped my students develop a like (if not a love) of math.

 1) Encourage students to ask questions and then be willing to take the time to answer them.
 Students often hesitate to ask questions, especially in front of the whole class, and especially at the beginning of the year.
 I start my year with an activity that encourages students to work together right from the start, to try to foster a comfort level that will encourage them to ask questions in class.

 I consistently remind students to ask questions when we introduce and discuss concepts.
 If they don't ask,